-At immense cost, He opens a way of refuge for the sinner, providing that through the work of the Holy Spirit mankind will be transformed into an obedient child of God and loyal subject of His kingdom.
+At immense cost, He opens a way of refuge for the sinner, providing that through the work of the Holy Spirit humankind will be transformed into an obedient child of God and loyal subject of His Kingdom.

 The plan of salvation